 Eric P. Magnuson co-chairs Nutter’s Business Litigation practice group.
 Blending practicality with tenacity and strategic thinking, Eric helps clients solve legal challenges so that his clients can focus on what they do ...

-Melanie V. Woodward is an associate in Nutter’s Litigation Department and a member of the firm’s Business Litigation and Environmental Litigation practice groups.
-Clients frequently engage Melanie for legal advice in a ...
+Melanie V. Woodward is a partner in Nutter’s Litigation Department and a member of the firm’s Business Litigation, Securities Enforcement and Litigation, and Labor and Employment Litigation practice groups.
+Clients ...